Pipe and tabor: Iberian Peninsula and Pyrenees

 The pipe and tabor, in various local forms, is popular in the Basque region.
 The txirula (high pitched flute) and the txistu are the two Basque forms of the three-hole tabor pipes tuned to the dorian mode.
 The pipe and tabor (danbolin in Basque, flauta tamborileira or flauta pastoril in Portuguese, fraita in Mirandês - the second official language of Portugal - tamboril in Spanish) is often played by groups of players in the Basque country.

 Aside from its importance in the Basque region, in the Iberian Peninsula the pipe and tabor remains an important part of various regional traditions.
 The flauta and tamboril are typically used in the regions of León and Castille (most notably in León and Salamanca), Extremadura and Andalucía.
 The flauta or gaita and the tambor or tamboril are played in Huelva in celebrations, Cruces de Mayo, sword dances and romerías; in the music used around Romería of El Rocío (Huelva, Andalucía) this same pipe is denominated flauta rociera, gaita rociera or sometimes pito rociero (a higher pitched whistle).

-Balearic Islands folklore also features a flute and a drum played together, as seen in the folk music and dances of islands Ibiza, Formentera and Majorca.
+Balearic Islands folklore also features a flute and a drum played together, as seen in the folk music and dances of islands Ibiza, Formentera and Mallorca.